Spring Garden Revival

 Professional Certification, Safety Standards & Hazardous Plant Protocols

-Plant removal in Rockport must be performed by professionals holding MA Certified Arborist or ISA Certified Arborist credentials, with specialized training in invasive species management and a MA pesticide applicator license (Category 36) when chemicals are used.
-Safety protocols require PPE: ANSI-rated safety glasses, Level A4+ cut-resistant gloves, steel-toed boots, chainsaw chaps, and hearing protection (>85 dB).
-Hazardous plants like poison ivy, giant hogweed, and wild parsnip demand barrier creams, full body protection, and immediate washing with Tecnu or Dawn within 2 hours of exposure.
-Commercial liability insurance (1M per occurrence, 2M aggregate), environmental impairment coverage, and workers' compensation are mandatory.
-For code compliance and inspection, contact:
+Plant removal in Rockport must be performed by professionals holding MA Certified Arborist or ISA Certified Arborist credentials, with additional training for invasive species and a pesticide applicator license (Category 36) when chemicals are used.
+Home Improvement Contractor registration is required for contracts >$1,000.
+Safety protocols include PPE (ANSI Z87.1 glasses, Level A4+ gloves, ASTM F2413 boots, chainsaw chaps, hearing protection >85 dB), first aid certification, and daily equipment inspections.
+Hazardous plants like poison ivy, giant hogweed, and wild parsnip require barrier creams, full body protection, and immediate washing (Tecnu or Dawn within 2 hours for urushiol exposure).
+Giant hogweed incidents must be reported to MA Dept Agricultural Resources.
+Liability insurance (1M per occurrence, 2M aggregate), environmental impairment coverage, and workers' compensation are mandatory.
+For code compliance, contact:

 Rockport Inspectional Services Department